~ Planon published “A quest for excellence: Guidance for CRE & FM executives implementing a global IWMS.” ~

 porting the full scope of CRE and FM activities.
 The authors, all having spent their careers in corporate real estate and facilities management, have seen implementation projects grow in terms of scope and the number of stakeholders involved.

-“Roll-outs for internationally operating organizations take implementation projects to yet another level,” said Erik Jaspers.
-“Diversity in cultures, legislation, languages spoken, metric units of area, and currencies represent significant factors to plan for.
-Not only should the software support these differences technically, these differences should also be taken into account during the implementation of CRE and FM processes.”
+“Roll-outs for internationally operating organisations take implementation projects to yet another level,” said Erik Jaspers.
+“Diversity in cultures, legislation, languages spoken, metric units, and currencies represent significant factors to prepare for.
+Not only should the software support these differences technically, they should also be taken into account during the implementation of CRE and FM processes.”

-Planon—founded in 1982—recognizes these difficulties, which is why it is publishing the book.
+Planon - founded in 1982 - recognises these difficulties, which is why it decided to publish this book.
 The publication will share experiences and insights from customers and external market specialists from different countries.
-Pierre Guelen, CEO and founder of Planon, states, “Implementing global processes and a worldwide system in a complex multicultural environment is certainly not easy, but based on our 30+ years of experience and our international footprint we believe we can guide how to do this successfully.”
+Pierre Guelen, CEO and founder of Planon, states, “Implementing global processes and a worldwide system in a complex multicultural environment is certainly not easy.
+However with our 33 years of experience and our international footprint we believe we can explain exactly how to do this successfully.”

-The publication gives the reader a clear path on the most important elements which play a role in implementing and using an IWMS system on a global basis.
-Pierre Guelen continues: “We believe that by sharing the ideas and experiences gathered in this publication we can help the reader on their path to establish a truly global CRE and FM practice and guide them in successfully selecting, implementing and operating an international IWMS.”
+The publication gives the reader a clear path towards the most important elements which play a role in implementing and using an IWMS system on a global basis.
+Pierre Guelen continues: “We believe that by sharing the ideas and experiences gathered in this publication we can help the reader on their path to establish truly global CRE and FM processes and guide them in successfully selecting, implementing and operating an international IWMS.”

 To order a copy of “A quest for excellence: Guidance for CRE & FM executives implementing a global IWMS,” please click here.